 Disadvantages of JPEG

-Flexibility: Getting your JPEG files perfect in-camera is ideal.
-But if your images need editing, JPEG files have fewer data to work with and are less flexible than RAW files.
+Flexibility: Getting your JPEG files perfect in the camera is ideal.
+But if your images need editing, JPEG files have less data to work with and are less flexible than RAW files.
 This is because large amounts of unneeded image data are baked into RAW files specifically so your software can call upon it if you want to make adjustments.
 When adjusting exposure, dynamic range, contrast, and other elements in a JPEG image, the software is guessing to an extent.
 And because those guesses aren’t perfect, the more you push JPEGs, the worse off they tend to look.

 As a lossy compression, the amount of discarded information depends on how far you compress your files.
 If you choose the smallest JPEG size your camera creates, they will still look fine on smartphones and other small displays.
 But upon viewing on a laptop or TV screen, you’ll quickly begin to notice granulation and other artifacts that even the largest JPEGs lack.
 You’ll come to understand why you should shoot in RAW format after you see a low-quality JPEG you thought was high!